CONDITIONS FOR THE EQUILIBRIUM OF A PARTICLE

 Equation 1.3

-That is, the sum of all forces in any (xy) directions must be zero, and the resultant moment about axis zor any point A in the plane must be zero.
+That is, the sum of all forces in any (x, y) directions must be zero, and the resultant moment about axis zor any point A in the plane must be zero.
 By replacing a force summation with an equivalent moment summation in Eqs.
 (1.3), the following alternative sets of conditions are obtained:

 Equation 1.4a